sillsdev/web-languageforge/README.md

 # web-languageforge / web-scriptureforge #

-[Language Forge](https://github.com/sillsdev/web-languageforge) and [Scripture Forge](https://github.com/sillsdev/web-scriptureforge) represent different websites, but have the same code base stored in seperate repositories for the purpose of  version control and issue tracking.
+[Language Forge](https://github.com/sillsdev/web-languageforge) and [Scripture Forge](https://github.com/sillsdev/web-scriptureforge) represent different websites, but have the same code base stored in separate repositories for the purpose of version control.
 Since they are related repos it is easy to merge from one to the other.

 ## Users ##